tamiat/tamiat/README.md

 Tamiat/src/config.js => my-project/src/config.js # the firebase configuration file
 ```

-6. Once the above is done, you can just follow the same instructions of the first option above starting from `step 2`.
+6. Once this is done, you can just follow the same instructions of the first option above starting from `step 2`.

 7. Enjoy!